Student protests against Israel's offensive in Gaza spread

 A number of demonstrators were "forcibly" removed after refusing to decamp to another location, police said.

-Berlin Mayor Kai Wegner criticized the protest, saying on X, formerly Twitter, that the city did not want to see events like those in the United States or France.
+Berlin mayor Kai Wegner criticized the protest, saying on X, formerly Twitter, that the city didn't want to see events like those in the United States or France.

 Canada